howardroark/get-diagram/README.md

 # get-diagram

-A simple way to embed sequence diagrams in markdown.
+A simple way to embed diagrams in markdown.

 ```
 $ npm install